SomMeri/less4j/README.md

 The method may throw either `IncorrectTreeException` or `CompileException`.
 Both are unchecked and their message contains line and column numbers identifying source place causing the error.

-Note: the class DefaultLessCompiler is currently not thread safe.
-Issue: https://github.com/SomMeri/less4j/issues/23
+The class DefaultLessCompiler is thread safe.

 ## Links:
 *  [http://www.w3.org/Style/CSS/specs.en.html]